wp-plugins/gallery-video/readme.txt

 ### 2.1 Video Gallery/Content popup

-Video-element Styles
+Video element Styles

 Video Video-element Width.
 Specify preferable width of your videos

-Video-element Height.
+Video element Height.
 Specify desired high of posted videos.

-Video-element Border Width.
+Video element Border Width.
 Specify preferable width for surrounded border of the Video-element

-Video-element Border colour.
+Video element Border colour.
 Select preferable colour for surrounded border

-Video-element's Video-image Overlay colour.
+Video element's Video-image Overlay colour.
 Select a colour for the overlay on the video as you hold the mouse arrow on it

-Video-element's Video-image Overlay Transparency.
+Video element's Video-image Overlay Transparency.
 Determine preferable transparency degree for the video overlay

 Zoom image Style.
 Determine black or white colour for zoom icon

-**Popup Styles**
+**Popup Styles - Video Gallery**

 * Popup Background color.
 Edit to set preferable background colour of popup in your
 * Popup Overlay color.Choose preferable colour for popup overlay in your